adagio130/note/IELTS/homework/Ｗeek3.md

-Do you live a house or apartment? definitely apartment.
-In Taipei, you need to have money to burn
+Do you live a house or apartment?
+Actually, I live in a studio.
+In Taipei, you need to have money to burn to live in a house.

 Do you prefer to drink coffee or tea?
 Considering the delicate stomach, tea would be my first choice.